Unlock the Secrets of the Stars: Top Telescopes for Astrophotography

 Some telescopes will be great for both.
 The telescope I have, for example, can handle all these objects but I do think that planets are best imaged with refractor telescopes that do not need to be too large.
 These objects are usually pretty bright so easily focused and observed.
 They can easily be found too and exposures can be very short so it is not really necessary to have an expensive equatorial mount.
-An alt az mount will do.
+An alt-az mount will do.
 More about mounts later.

-Telescopes can be classified by their size, shape, and design.
+Telescopes can be classified by size, shape, and design.
 The bigger the size, the more magnification it will have and the heavier it will be.
-So, for astrophotgraphy there is a decision to be made based on how and where you plan to do your imaging.
+So, for astrophotography, there is a decision to be made based on how and where you plan to do your imaging.
 If you want to go out and carry your equipment or transport it by car, you don’t want it to be too heavy and bulky.
 Portable is best for you!

 The main classifications of telescopes include:

 These are the most common type of telescope and use lenses to collect light from objects in space